Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Experiments

-Figure~\ref{HC_4} exhibits the evolution of the magnetic entropy ($\Delta$S$_{\rm mag}$) between 2 and 70~K. The change in magnetic entropy was calculated by integrating C$_\textrm{mag}$/T with respect to temperature between 2 and 70~K, which yielded the maximum value of $\Delta$S$_{\rm mag}$ = 11.52~J~mol$^{-1}$~K$^{-1}$ for \BTMO and $\Delta$S$_{\rm mag}$ = 11.94~J~mol$^{-1}$~K$^{-1}$ for \BNMO.
-Both values are smaller than the expected entropy for the $S = 2$ magnet (horizontal dashed lines in Fig.~\ref{HC_4}); $\Delta$S$_{\rm mag}~=~R$\rm{ln}$(5)$~$\sim$~13.38~J~mol$^{-1}$~K$^{-1}$, where $R$ is the gas constant.
-However, these values are nearly the same as that of the unexpected $S = 3/2$ antiferromagnetic trimer (horizontal solid lines in Fig.~\ref{HC_4}), $\Delta$S$_{\rm mag}~=~R$\rm{ln}$(4)$~$\sim$~11.53~J~mol$^{-1}$~K$^{-1}$.
-Thus, our heat capacity analysis suggests the $S = 3/2$ trimer in both compounds, which could not be determined in a previous report~\cite{Nguyen2019}.
+Figure~\ref{HC_4} exhibits the evolution of the magnetic entropy ($\Delta _{\rm mag}$) between 2 and 70~K. The change in magnetic entropy was calculated by integrating C$_\textrm{mag}$/$T$ with respect to temperature between 2 and 70~K, which yielded the saturated value of $\Delta _{\rm mag}$ = 11.52~J~mol$^{-1}$~K$^{-1}$ for \BTMO and $\Delta _{\rm mag}$ = 11.94~J~mol$^{-1}$~K$^{-1}$ for \BNMO.
+Both values are smaller than the expected entropy for the $S = 2$ magnet (dashed horizontal lines in Fig.~\ref{HC_4}); $\Delta _{\rm mag}~=~R$\rm{ln}$(5)$~$\sim$~13.38~J~mol$^{-1}$~K$^{-1}$, where $R$ is the gas constant.
+However, these values are nearly the same as that of the unexpected $S = 3/2$ antiferromagnetic trimer (horizontal solid lines in Fig.~\ref{HC_4}), $\Delta _{\rm mag}~=~R$\rm{ln}$(4)$~$\sim$~11.53~J~mol$^{-1}$~K$^{-1}$.
+Thus our heat capacity analysis suggests the $S = 3/2$ trimer in both compounds, which could not be determined in a previous report~\cite{Nguyen2019}.
 With the uncertainty of the empirically estimated phonons, the agreement of the saturated moments with the expected one for the $S = 3/2$ trimer is satisfactory.
-The reduced magnetic entropy from that of the $S = 2$ trimer to the $S = 3/2$ trimer can be interpreted by one itinerant electron in the trimer in a partial molecular orbital state (to be explained in Section~\ref{sec:abinitio}).
+The reduced magnetic entropy from that of the $S = 2$ trimer to the $S = 3/2$ trimer can be interpreted by one delocalized electron within the trimer in a partial molecular orbital state (to be explained in Sec.~\ref{sec:abinitio}).

-To determine the anomalous temperature more systematically, we compared $d$($\rchi C_{\rm p}$/$d(T)$, finding that the extracted anomalous temperatures (grey dotted vertical lines) from both measurements agreed very well as shown in Fig.~\ref{HC_2}.
+To determine the anomalous temperature more systematically, we compared $d$($\rchi C_{\rm p}$/$dT$, finding that the extracted anomalous temperatures (gray dashed vertical lines) from both measurements agreed very well, as shown in Fig.~\ref{HC_2}.
+The additional anomaly ($T_{2}$) in the magnetic system could appear for various reasons, such as an additional magnetic transition, or a (continuous) spin reorientation~\cite{White1969}.
+It is also possible that a spin-glass transition~\cite{Young2012} from a finite disorder occurs at $T_{1}$, followed by the long-range magnetic order at $T_{2}$.
+Their origins can be examined via other complementary measurements, such as neutron diffraction, in future studies.